ahas-seminars/ahas-seminars.github.io/pages/pages-root-folder/index.md

 <h2>April 5th, 2024</h2>

 <h3>Are you sure about that?
-Accounting for uncertainty in predictive models</h3>
+Accounting for uncertainty in predictive models deployed in healthcare settings</h3>

 <h4>Shane J Sacco, Statistics at University of Connecticut</h4>